ds300/derivablejs/README.md

 * When an atom is changed, its entire derivation graph is traversed and 'marked'.
 All active dependent reactions are then gently prodded and told to decide whether they need to re-run themselves.
 This amounts to an additional whole-graph traversal in the worst case.
 The worst case also happens to be the common case :(
 * The sweep phase involves yet another probably-whole-graph traversal.

 So really each time an atom is changed, its entire derivation graph is likely to be traversed 3 times.
 I would argue that this is negligible for most UI-ish use cases.
 The traversal is really simple stuff: following pointers and doing numeric assignments/comparisons.
 Computers are stupidly good at that kind of thing.
 But if you're doing something *intense* then perhaps Havelock isn't the best choice and you should pick something with eager evaluation.
-Be appraised, however, that I've got a [fairly promising idea](#future-work) regarding how to reduce the traversal overhead after v1.0.0 drops.
+Be appraised, however, that I've got a [fairly promising idea](#future-work) for how to reduce the traversal overhead after v1.0.0 drops.

 *Side note: during transactions only the mark phase occurs.
 And if an atom is changed more than once during a single transaction, only the bits of the derivation graph that get dereferenced between changes are re-marked.*